-The Company is fully committed to the elimination of unlawful and unfair discrimination and values the differences that a diverse workforce brings to the organisation.
-The Company endeavours to not discriminate because of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race (which includes colour, nationality and ethnic or national origins), religion or belief, sex or sexual orientation.
+We are fully committed to the elimination of unlawful and unfair discrimination and values the differences that a diverse workforce brings to the organisation.
+We endeavour to not discriminate because of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race (which includes colour, nationality and ethnic or national origins), religion or belief, sex or sexual orientation.

 We believe a diverse workforce is critical to our success and we are fundamentally committed to creating and maintaining a work environment in which employees are treated fairly, with dignity, decency, respect and in accordance with all applicable laws.
 We understand that varied perspectives lead to the best ideas and outcomes.
 We believe that by creating a workplace where every individual can feel welcome and valued, we will be better able to achieve our corporate objectives.
-All employees must adhere to a code of business conduct and ethics and our employee handbook, which combined, define standards for appropriate behavior and are annually trained to help prevent, identify, report, and stop any type of discrimination and harassment.
+All employees must adhere to the Code of Business Conduct and Ethics and our employee handbook, which combined, define standards for appropriate behaviour and all employees are annually trained to help prevent, identify, report, and stop any type of discrimination and harassment.

-We have formed a cross-functional Diversity, Equity, and Inclusion ("DEI") network that continues to develop DEI initiatives.
+We have formed a cross-functional Diversity, Equity and Inclusion, or DEI, employee network that continues to work with Human Resources and our leadership to develop the DEI strategy.